To be clear; this article intends to explore the education of journalism, not the same as open sourcing journalism.

 Journalism is in a state of upheaval and change.
-Because of this, our society has an unprecedented opportunity to direct that change toward the direction of radical transparency and decentralization.
+Because of this, our society has an unprecedented opportunity to direct that change toward radical transparency and decentralization.
 This is our chance to own our media.

-The old establishment media conglomerates are going the way of the Dodo for a variety of reasons and now is the time that we can take the reigns and distribute the responsibility across the populace.
+The old establishment media conglomerates are going the way of the Dodo.
+This is happening for a variety of reasons and now is the time that we can take the reigns and distribute the responsibility across the populace.
 With this radical change in power must also come an equal change in accountability, community input and openness.

 Why open source the education of journalism?